 The river has rugged white waters and falls as well as placid sections.
 Make sure that your raft is in a good repair if you go for tubing.

 If you are planning on fishing on your next trip to north Georgia, you'll find an abundance of hot spots to catch a variety of fish.
 North Georgia is home to some of the best fishing in the state.
 We've put together listing of our top locations to consider for your upcoming fishing trip.

 A trout haven, the river is open to fishing all year round.
-It has about 38 river miles of designated trout water where you can find two types of trout, brown and the rainbow trout.
-The Trout Unlimited, a national advocacy and conservation group, named it one of the top 100 streams in America.
+It has about 38 river miles of designated trout water where you can find two types of trout, brown and rainbow trout.
+The Trout Unlimited, national advocacy, and conservation group, named it one of the top 100 streams in America.